getsops/sops/README.rst

                   =oJgS
                   -----END PGP MESSAGE-----

-``sops`` then opens a text editor on the newly created file.
+SOPS then opens a text editor on the newly created file.
 The user adds data to the file and saves it when done.

-Upon save, sops browses the entire file as a key/value tree.
-Every time sops encounters a leaf value (a value that does not have children), it encrypts the value with AES256_GCM using the data key and a 256 bit random initialization vector.
+Upon save, SOPS browses the entire file as a key/value tree.
+Every time SOPS encounters a leaf value (a value that does not have children), it encrypts the value with AES256_GCM using the data key and a 256 bit random initialization vector.